Eyescale/Lunchbox/doc/RelNotes.md

 * Use structure to gather compression results
 * Boolean operators for (De)compressor
 * New Array class, moved from Collage
+* Added API for continuous browsing to lunchbox::Servus

 ## Optimizations {#Optimizations}